BluePathNode/Sandbox/README.md

 - 🧪 **Experiments**: Trying out new ideas and testing code snippets.
 - 🎨 **Creative Coding**: Fun projects and creative challenges.
 - 🐍 **Python Adventures**: Learning the ins and outs of Python, from basics to more advanced topics.
-- 💡 **Lessons Learned**: Sharing insights, mistakes, and tips along the way.
+- 💡  **Tutorials and Lessons**: Scripts from various tutorials and lessons

 ### Feel free to explore!
 # | (• ◡•)| (❍ᴥ❍ʋ)